The deadlines for Outgoing students are as follows:

 Below you can find more information on the Erasmus+ mobility programme for ARCHIP students as well as the PDF application form.
 If you cannot find the answer to your question below, try referring to the enclosed Erasmus+ guide for ARCHIP students or contact Matěj Čadek, ARCHIP's International Office Coordinator.

 What is Erasmus+ and what are the benefits?

-Erasmus+ is large educational platform launched by the European Commission which encompasses a number of activities.
+Erasmus+ is a large educational platform launched by the European Commission which encompasses a number of activities.
 For university students, the most important one is the facilitation of student mobility between the programME and partner countries.

-When can I take the semester abroad?
+When can I take a semester abroad?